thomasdarimont/terraform-provider-keycloak/README.md

 ## Development

 This project requires Go 1.22 and Terraform 1.4.1.
-This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) for dependency management, which allows this project to exist outside of an existing GOPATH.
+This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) for dependency management, which allows this project to exist outside an existing GOPATH.

 After cloning the repository, you can build the project by running `make build`.